imgntn/jBow/README.md

 todo:

--[x] reduce lag at shot (try a pool, try more specific selectors) -[x] when arrows collide, remove dynamic body and make them stick
+- [x] reduce lag at shot (try a pool, try more specific selectors)
+- [x] when arrows collide, remove dynamic body and make them stick

--[] arrow rotation at shot should be front of bow
+- [] arrow rotation at shot should be front of bow
--[] realistic trajectory -- rotate toward velocity. probably its own component.
+- [] realistic trajectory -- rotate toward velocity. probably its own component.

--[] add some targets
+- [] add some targets

--[] sound for nocking arrow
+- [] sound for nocking arrow
--[] sound for shooting arrow
+- [] sound for shooting arrow

--[] haptic pulse for shooting arrow
+- [] haptic pulse for shooting arrow
--[] haptic pulse onhit
+- [] haptic pulse onhit

 https://vilbeyli.github.io/Simple-Trajectory-Motion-Example-Unity3D/